Current Music Students

 Planning Guide and Advising Notes

 The following is a planning guide that outlines the overall structure of the major and will only contain courses assigned to a specific quarter and guideposts for advanced coursework.
 Refer to the catalog to explore additional requirements and electives.
+The degree typically takes around four years to complete for an average incoming music student.
+Students who qualify for assessments may be able to finish sooner.
+Students who test out of core classes should still expect to take a minimum of 2.5-3 years to finish the total major.

 • The timeline recommendations for the upper-division composition portfolio, senior composition recital, upper-division primary instrument jury will vary based on technical growth and instructor recommendations.